 - Disc Golf — Set up a course using hula hoops and buckets of water.
 You score according to how many tosses it takes to get the disc into the hoops.
 Each one in a bucket of water counts as a water hazard and is worth three points.
 Lowest score wins.

 - Clothes Relay — Divide into two teams and line up for a relay.
 Each team will have a set of over-sized clothes at the start line.
 The first player must put on the clothes, run to a cone and back, undress and tag the next player in the relay game.
 The next player repeats the process.
-The first team to go through their line, wins.
+The first team to go through their line of players, wins.

 - Wet Sweatpants Relay — Similar to the clothes relay race, only using sweatpants.
 Each player must dunk the sweatpants in a bucket of water, put them on, and take them off to pass to the next player in line.
 The next player repeats the process.